Plugins

 output from the standard Python interpreter.

-http://tinyurl.com/cqh53 - Python.org doctest page
+https://tinyurl.com/cqh53 - Python.org doctest page

-http://tinyurl.com/pxhlq - Jim Fulton’s presentation:
+https://tinyurl.com/pxhlq - Jim Fulton’s presentation:

 Literate Testing: